grannycart/by-sound-alone_source/beta-manuscript/4_Chapter.md

 "Ah ya fucking fuckturds!"
 Chips voice came up from the sonar compartment where she had just entered.
 "Is your fuckin' goal to see if you can split open that fucking weak-ass seam those fucking mountain trolls welded in the cargo hold?
 Because that's what it fucking looks like to fucking me.
 The very first fuckin' thing you do off the dock is push the boat into the fuckin' hole!"

-Captain Percy pulled out a cigarillo with the sudden realization that she had not had one since the last time the _Prospect_ was moving.
+Captain Percy pulled out one of the thin cheroots Gergory had gotten for her with the sudden realization that she had not smoked since the last time the _Prospect_ was moving.
 "For fuck's sake Chips!
 If it's a choice between going deep or being fucking torpedoed, we're going deep."
-She sucked on her cigarillo and thought came to her that Chips probably was not totally wrong about the quality of the welding work in the cargo hold.
+She sucked on her cheroot and thought came to her that Chips probably was not totally wrong about the quality of the welding work in the cargo hold.
 "But... let's level her the fuck off Gregory."

 "Ah fuck!
 Ya fuckheads are going to want the fuckin' diesels any fucking minute now too, I'm sure --- and they're in fuckin' pieces."
 Chips smacked her hand against the bulkhead and crawled back down towards engineering.